hntddt123/TripDay/README.md

-# GS1 Barcode Generator Project
+# TripDay Project
-This is the project to convert GS1 barcode from 1D format to 2D QR Code format
+This is the project to help myself learning the app development processes

 # Frontend setup

 Install node modules and run this project
 ```
-cd GS1BarcodeGeneratorFrontend
+cd TripDayFrontend
 npm i
 ```